Andrewodwyer/project3-battleships/README.md

 - Function 6, check game over.
     - The counter starts at 0 and when it reaches the constant of TOTAL_AREA_OF_ALL_SHIPS (sum of all ships) the game finishes.
+        - To get the total number of spaces the 5 battleships took up.
+I placed the ships in a dictionary with their ship names and the value of their spaces.
+Using list comprehension I got the integer for each ship, summed those values and got the TOTAL_AREA_OF_ALL_SHIPS which I used in check_game_over. score is 0, if score == TOTAL_AREA_OF_ALL_SHIPS, return true.
+This check_game_over() was used to check player and computer after each turn.

 - Function 7, main.
     - 1, intro
     - 2, 4 board are created to track hit and miss.
     - 3, Place ship function is called for player board and computer board.
     - 4, while play_game is true, do the following
 	    - print the board for the player to see, player_shot (tracking board) and player_board (ship position).
 	    - player turn and update hit and miss
 	    - check game over on on computer board. if so you win
 	    - time.sleep(1) 1 second before moving on to computers turn